Types of Boren Awards

 - If full-year opportunities in the same program are unavailable, students may study abroad on two different study abroad programs.
 We encourage consecutive programs of study; these applications could be for summer and year programs; fall and spring semesters; summer and fall semesters; or spring and summer semesters.

-These applications would then be considered together, and if the total length of study exceeds six months, they receive preference as a year-long proposal.
+- If the total length of study exceeds six months, candidates receive preference as a year-long proposal.
 Applications for two different consecutive study abroad programs must entail study of the same language.
-For more information on split programs, click here: Boren Awards Split Programs

-- The Boren Scholarship emphasizes the importance of language study as a major component of your study abroad program.
+- Language study is a major component of your Boren study abroad program.
 All study abroad programs do not offer the same opportunities to learn a language.
 The language component must incorporate opportunities to learn a language in a context that is meaningful to your language proficiency and language learning goals.
 You should take into account any prior knowledge and experience in the proposed language when selecting and designing your study abroad program.